dasight/dasight.github.io/_posts/2025-10-22-handcraft-grpo-from-scratch.markdown

 - Advantages: $\hat{A}_{i,t}$
 - KL Penalty: $D_{\mathrm{KL}}\left[\pi_{\theta} \,\|\, \pi_{\mathrm{ref}}\right]$

-The loss function is implemented in the `GRPOTrain` class.
-And below is the initialization of `GRPOTrain`.
+The loss function is implemented in the `GRPOTrainer` class.
+And below is the initialization of `GRPOTrainer`.

 ```
 class GRPOTrainer: